dkuang1980/promptsite/README.md

 pip install promptsite
 ```

-## Quick Start
+## Quick Start with the Decorator

-The following example shows how to use the `@tracker` decorator to auto track your prompt in your LLM calls.
+The following example shows how to use the `@tracker` decorator to auto track your prompt versions andruns in your LLM calls.

 ### Define LLM call function with the `@tracker` decorator